 Closing the reporting gap

 Card issuers and payment processors aren’t eager to withhold money their customers have earned using credit cards, according to Jeff Cronin, vice president of product marketing at Convey Compliance Systems, a Minneapolis-based provider of 1099 software and service for businesses.

-a scramble this year, as credit card issuers and other processors catch up to
+Nonetheless, there may be a bit of a scramble this year, as credit card issuers and other processors catch up to the new requirements.

 “We found a lot of clients didn’t pay enough attention last year, when they got their free pass,” Cronin says.

 What to file